karansampath/director-diffusion/README.md

 - shotdeck (https://shotdeck.com/welcome/home) and ffmpeg for training stills and data
 - Qwen 2.5VL - 3B for image captioning

 ## Getting Started

-To run the code, sync the uv environment and run the following commands:
+To run the code, sync the uv environment (`uv sync`) and run the following commands:

-- captioning: `uv run modal run -m src.auto_caption`.
-You can then upload the images
+- captioning: `uv run modal run -m src.caption`.
+You can then upload the images to remote modal storage using `modal volume`.
 - train: `uv run modal run -m src.train`.
-You will likely need to add the `detach` flag as well
+You will likely need to add the `detach` flag as well to ensure that the train run does not get limited by session length.
-- serve: `uv run modal serve -m src.serve`.
+- serve: `uv run modal deploy -m src.serve`, `uv run modal serve -m src.serve` (for local dev).

 ## Considerations